 No, mentoring is completely independent of the abstract review and selection process.
 Once you have finalized your abstract you need to submit it to the conference through your conference profile.

 Please consult the online abstract writing module developed by JIAS in collaboration with Health[e]Foundation.
 It is designed to help you develop your abstract.
+The AMP is now closed.

 The IAS 2019 Scholarship Programme is open to anyone around the world working or volunteering in the field of HIV and AIDS and who is at least 16 years old at the time of the conference.
 Priority will be given to: